EndometriosisHysterectomy and endometriosis

 People may experience temporary but severe discomfort in the shoulders after laparoscopy due to residual carbon dioxide gas that puts pressure on the diaphragm.
 The incisions, even with laparoscopy, may cause pain afterward, which can usually be treated effectively with mild pain relievers.
 There are small risks for bleeding, infection, and reaction to anesthesia.

 Hysterectomy is the surgical removal of the uterus.
-Endometriosis accounts for a significant percentage of these procedures.
+Removal of the uterus and ovaries is considered in women who do not respond well to conservative approaches and who do not wish to become pregnant.
+Endometriosis accounts for a significant percentage of hysterectomies.
 Hysterectomy does not, however, necessarily cure endometriosis.

 Types of Hysterectomies